wo1261931780/wo1261931780/README.md

     ·
     <a href="./README_cn.md">简体中文</a>
 <p/>
 Hi, I am a java engineer from China, you can call me Jiajun Liu or junw.

-I switched from molecular biology to computer science and technology as a java engineer.
-Currently, I am working in a bank to build data middleware and business system.
-I will maintain some notes on github for learning the code.
+My undergraduate degree is in molecular biology and my master's degree is in computer science in the United States.
+I have been involved in developing a manuscript management system for a media company and a business system for a bank.

+Note projects for learning code can be accessed directly from <a href="https://github.com/wo1261931780"> my profile </a>, and open source business projects can be found in personal organization <a href="https://github.com/junwOpenSourceProjects"> junw open source projects </a>。

+Thank you for your visit, although the current technology my still need to improve, but I hope it can help you.

 [//]: # (折线图出现异常)